zamfi/mass-text/README.md

-mass-text: an App Engine-hosted Twilio frontend for sending large quantities of a single message to several recipients.
+mass-text: send an SMS to several recipients
 =========

+mass-text is an App Engine-hosted Twilio frontend for sending large quantities of a single message to several recipients.

 This app was whipped up in a weekend; it's not pretty, it's not robust, it's not anything but barely functional.